Insights How much should a website cost?

 There are companies that offer web design or web build services that come into the process from their own specific specialism including:

 - Marketing or PR Consultants

-What is the purpose of your new web site?
-A good web agency will discuss with you why you actually want the web site.
-When this is established, you can work to assign a set of realistic goals for the site that are geared to your business model, ie. how far your customers would be prepared to go online for you to make the sale and how you would realistically deal with any enquiries you do get.
+What is the purpose of your new website?
+A good web agency will discuss with you why you actually want the website.
+When this is established, you can work to assign a set of realistic goals for the site that is geared to your business model, ie. how far your customers would be prepared to go online for you to make the sale and how you would realistically deal with any enquiries you do get.

-Design is subjective.
-What you like, may not be relevant for your audience.
+The design is subjective.
+What you like, may not be relevant to your audience.

-Effective web design helps people get to where you would like them to go on your web site, when they land, bearing in mind it could be on any page.
+Effective web design helps people get to where you would like them to go to your website, when they land, bearing in mind it could be on any page.

 Insist on W3C compliant web code with style split from content using cascading style sheets (CSS).